michaeljewise/documentation-theme-jekyll/index.md

 ## Build the Theme

-Follow these instructions to build the theme.
+Follow these new instructions to build the theme.

 ### 1. Download the theme